How to Install Lightroom Presets 2017

 Step 4: Restart Lightroom.

-When you’ve finished dropping all your presets in the correct location, you can quite and re-open Lightroom.
+The fourth step for how to install Lightroom presets is probably the easiest.
+When you’ve finished dropping all your presets in the correct location, you can quit and re-open Lightroom.
 If you did everything right, you should now find your presets listed in the software listed along with the defaults.

 That’s all there is to learning how to install Lightroom presets.
 If you have paid close attention to this process, you shouldn’t even need to reference these instructions next time since it’s pretty easy.
 However, if you’re quite forgetful, feel free to bookmark this page for future reference.
 Happy installing and don’t forget to check out my free Lightroom presets or paid presets if you want to support this site!